 Therapists set SMART targets, monitor and track students’ progress and feedback to staff and parents.
 Reports are sent home once per year.
 SALT team is involved in reviewing students Education, Health and Care Plans and setting communication targets for Individual Education Plans when relevant.

 Occupational Therapy (OT)

-We have 1 part-time Occupational Therapist commissioned by the school from Lewisham and Greenwich NHS Trust who currently works with our students 1 day a week.
-We aim to extend this service to 2 days a week from September 2019.
+We have 1 part-time Occupational Therapist commissioned by the school from a private provider who currently works with our students 2 days a week.

-Occupational therapist is involved in assessment, diagnosis and management of occupational therapy needs of students as well as in delivering any relevant training to staff.
+The Occupational therapist is involved in the assessment, diagnosis and management of occupational therapy needs of students as well as in delivering any relevant training to staff.

 Our OT works with students individually and in small groups depending on the areas identified by the assessments as well as the provision detailed in each pupil’s EHCP.